 - In Nth Man: The Ultimate Ninja , Dr. Yagyu calls John "Peachy", after Momotaro the Peach Boy.
 John himself teases the Soviet Colonel Novikova by calling her "Novi-cakes."

-- A version of the McGregor story told in the "Folklore" section below occurs in an Issue #14 of Transmetropolitan.
+- A version of the McGregor story told in the "Folklore" section below occurs in an Issue #14.
 A rather sad-looking guide talks about all the things he helped to build inside a building...and then someone calls out, "Hey!
 Bill Chimpfucker!"

 - Then there's the first President seen in the series: known only as "The Beast" (as in we never learn his real name unlike his successor, Gary "The Smiler" Callahan).
 The name was given by Spider Jerusalem as an apt description of his attitude, and it apparently stuck too well, as the man himself laments: "Because of you, everyone calls me 'The Beast' now.
 The press, my staff, my own fucking children."

-- Sonic the Hedgehog plays with this one a bit: Sonic, Knuckles and the Chaotix are introduced to Knux's baby brother.
+- Played with a bit: Sonic, Knuckles and the Chaotix are introduced to Knux's baby brother.
 However, once they realize that the kid's gonna be nicknamed "Kneecaps", it's Knuckles who flips out after Sonic and the Chaotix (including Knuckles' girlfriend) burst out laughing.

 - In the All There in the Manual "The Complete Sonic Comic Encyclopedia", it reveals that the Acorn lineage had nicknames for its kings.
 Of them, three of them had nicknames connected to bad choices.
 Those were Theodore the Bereaved (he lost his first son due to an accidental shooting), George the Foolish (nearly eradicated his own army in a foolish attack) and Maximilian the Cursed (getting hit with bad moments after bad moments after Robotnik exiled him in his coup.)

-- Daily Planet editor Perry White really hates being called "Chief".
+- Superman: Daily Planet editor Perry White really hates being called "Chief".